Is UPS or USPS Cheaper? 2026 Cost & Speed Comparison

 Final Verdict: Which Carrier Should You Choose?

-• Use USPS for: Any package under 2 pounds, shipments going to PO boxes or military bases, and when you want predictable pricing without surprise fees.
+- Use USPS for: Any package under 2 pounds (and especially under 1 pound), shipments going to PO boxes or military bases, long distance heavy items that fit in Flat Rate boxes, and when you want predictable pricing without surprise fees.

-• Use UPS for: Any package over 10 to 15 pounds, shipments over 70 pounds, very large boxes, and time sensitive express deliveries that require a money back guarantee.
+- Use UPS for: Any package over 5 to 10 pounds (especially with discounted rates), shipments over 70 pounds, very large boxes, and time sensitive express deliveries that require a money back guarantee.
+Consider UPS SurePost for lightweight residential deliveries where the residential surcharge makes standard UPS Ground too expensive.

-• For everything in between: Compare, compare, compare.
-For packages in the 2 to 10 pound range, the cheapest option will depend on the destination, package dimensions, and potential surcharges.
+- For everything in between: Compare, compare, compare.
+For packages in the 2 to 10 pound range, the cheapest option depends on the destination zone, package dimensions (remember those different dim weight divisors), whether you’re shipping to a residence or business, and what discounts you have access to.

 Don’t guess which carrier is cheaper.
 Use a free shipping rate comparison tool to see the exact costs side by side and choose the best option every time.